yuval1121/Remote-Jobs-Proj/README.md

 Open browser and enter url: http://localhost:3000/docs for swagger docs

+In order to see changes in the frontend you need to refresh the page after each non-GET request.

 # Tests

-Tests are available on CI pipeline and are visible in the [actions](https://github.com/yuval1121/Remote-Jobs-Proj/actions) tab of the repo.

-In order to run locally
+In order to run the tests locally

 ```bash
 # Go into the repository